-Step Six: Discussion.
-The facilitator should announce the timebox for this phase (20-40 minutes should be enough).
-If dot voting was used, then the team should discuss the sticky notes in prioritized order.
+Now it’s time for the best part, discussion! 🎉 If your team used dot voting, then the discussion should begin with the note group that received the most votes.
 If dot voting was not used, the facilitator can choose the order of discussion.
-The facilitator can optionally choose to timebox the discussion of each individual sticky note as well (to 5 or 10 minutes).
-The advantage of this approach is that it tends to keep the conversation on topic and moving at a faster pace.
+The facilitator can optionally choose to timebox the discussion of each individual idea as well, usually setting aside 5 or 10 minutes for each topic of discussion.
+The advantage of this approach is that it tends to keep the conversation focused and moving at a faster pace.